 What happens behind the scenes when you outsource content marketing to an agency?
-The process is shrouded in mystery at many agencies, but we think it’s worth understanding when the success of your content marketing investment is at stake.
+We think it’s worth understanding the blog process when the success of your content marketing investment is at stake.

-To show you what our blog process looks like, we’ll follow the steps we took to pull together the content strategy and production schedule for Belighted, our sister company and client.
+To show you what our blog process looks like, we’ll follow the steps we took to pull together the content strategy and production schedule for a client.
 You can see how it plays out for a typical article from topic pitch to initial search engine results.

 When we welcome a new client on board, we send you an onboarding questionnaire.
 We ask you about your goals, preferences, industry trends, and so on.
 You can share with us any other documentation, like personas or content briefs.

-Then, our strategist creates a Content Roadmap for your business.
+Then, our strategist creates a Content Roadmap for your blog.
 This takes into consideration all the information you’ve provided and confirms that we understand your goals.

 We put a lot of thought into the roadmap phase of our blog process, because it provides the reasoning behind the topics we propose for your blog.

-Next, we propose several topics for your blog, which you can approve or provide feedback on.
-We organize these ideas on cards in Trello, and we move the cards among columns depending on their status.
+Next, we propose several topics for your blog that support the roadmap, which you can approve or provide feedback on.
+We organize these ideas in your customer portal.

 You can also add your own topics for us to write about.
 In fact, you can be as hands-on as you would like.
-Some of our clients regularly add their own topics or provide base content for us to work with.
+Some of our clients regularly send their own topics or provide base content for us to work with.
 We encourage you to add your thoughts, even if they are unstructured, and our team can help you turn them into concrete projects.
-You can also add your own team members to the Trello board we set up for you.
+You can also add your own team members to the portal we set up for you.

-Then, you review the pitches for each topic.
-We summarize each proposed article with a pitch so you can see the scope, audience, target keyword and volume/difficulty rating, angle, etc. Many clients approve all topics immediately.
+Then, you review each topic.
+You can see the proposed title, scope, audience, target keyword and volume/difficulty rating, goal, angle, etc. Many clients approve all topics immediately.

 Kevin Conti of Software Ideas, said, “You killed it with the topics, great job!
 All are approved.”

-When you approve the topic, your coordinator will add it to your content calendar.
-That way, you can see the status and due date at any time.
+When you approve the topic, the system will add it to your content calendar, and you can see the status and due date at any time.

 One client doubled their monthly plan with us before we even began writing, saying “I'm impressed with the research you guys did already.”
 (And that same client also doubled their organic traffic within six months!)